Neurodiversity-affirming support for autistic women and highly sensitive adults seeking clarity, understanding, and next steps

 🔽 What to Expect

-Many autistic and highly sensitive people feel more comfortable when they know what to expect ahead of time.
+Many people feel more at ease when they know what to expect ahead of time.

 🔽 Why My Approach Is Different

-Traditional autism tools like ADOS and AQ were built on narrow samples of white boys and often miss how autism shows up in women and sensitive adults.
-They are now considered outdated.
+Traditional autism assessment tools such as ADOS-2, ADI-R, AQ, RAADS-R, and SRS-2 were not designed to capture internal experiences or high levels of masking, and often under-identify autism in high-masking adults, particularly women.
 My approach focuses on your inner world, not just observable behavior.
-If you want to learn more about why I don’t use these assessment tools, click here.
+If you’d like to learn more about why I don’t use these assessment tools, click here.

 🔽 Privacy & Confidentiality